Pacific Southwest, Region 9: Superfund

 NPL Status: Not on the NPL

-The Tuba City Open Dump (TCOD) is located near Tuba City, Arizona.
-It is adjacent to US Highway 160, approximately one mile east of State Highway 264 junction.
-The site is on land under two tribal jurisdictions and consists of approximately 30 acres, of which, 2 acres are in Navajo Nation and 28 acres on Hopi tribal lands.
+The Tuba City Dump (TCD) is located near Tuba City, Arizona.
+It is off of US Highway 160, about one mile east of the State Highway 264 junction.
+The site is on land under two jurisdictions and is approximately 30 acres, of which, 2 acres are in Navajo Nation and 28 acres on Hopi tribal lands.
 Originally, the landfill was entirely on Navajo Nation.
 However, with the resolution of the Bennett Freeze by US Courts, the tribal reservation boundary near the TCD was adjusted, and the TCD came to be located mostly on Hopi tribal lands.

 The TCD was operated by the Bureau of Indian Affairs (BIA) from the 1950s until 1997.
 The site was a dumping area where local businesses, schools, agencies, and the public dumped waste.
-During this time, it was not regulated nor supervised as a solid waste disposal site.
+During this time, it was not regulated or supervised as a solid waste disposal site.
 The landfill received waste from the Tuba City area and, to a lesser extent, from the Moenkopi area.
-In addition, waste from other areas may have been disposed of at the TCOD due to its unrestricted access and location along a major highway.
+In addition, waste from other areas may have been disposed of at the TCD due to its unrestricted access and location along a major highway.
 The BIA periodically provided limited maintenance to the site by constructing and back filling trenches at the dump site.
 Disposed municipal waste was burned to ash that was mixed with soil and non-burnable wastes in the TCD.

-Since the TCOD was unmanned and unsecured during its operation, and since BIA did not keep formal records of what was dumped; Information about the disposed wastes is limited.
-The BIA closed the TCOD to additional waste disposal in 1997; however, the TCOD does not meet Federal and Tribal regulatory requirements for permanent closure.
+Since the TCD was unmanned and unsecured during its operation, and since BIA did not keep formal records of what was dumped; Information about the disposed wastes is limited.
+The BIA closed the TCOD to additional waste disposal in 1997.

 Who is Involved

 The United States Environmental Protection Agency (U.S. EPA) and the BIA are working with the Hopi Tribe and Navajo Nation to investigate and address the contamination.
-Other federal agencies involved in the investigation and closure of the site include:
+Other federal agencies monitoring the investigation and closure of the site include: